 Yes they would.
 The same principles would apply as if they were working at their own home.
-In order for the claim to be accepted, there must be evidence that the worker has sustained an injury arising out of, or in the course of employment and that employment is a substantial contributing factor to the injury.
+In order for the claim to be accepted, the insurer will need evidence that the worker has sustained an injury arising out of, or in the course of employment and that employment is a main or substantial contributing factor to the injury.
 Where a worker can show that the nature or requirements of their work played a substantial role in an injury that occurred whilst they were either at home or at any other location where they worked remotely, then their injury will be covered under workers compensation.

 If a worker comes into contact with a person with COVID-19 whilst working from home, can they make a claim?